codeship/screencast-storyboards/storyboards/django-github-appengine.md

-Now let's deploy our application to AppEngine.
+Now let's deploy our application to App Engine.
 We go to our project settings by clicking on the settings icon in the projects dropdown.

 ![Codeship go to project settings][screenshot-go-to-project-settings]